 - Understanding and communicating the logistics and costs

-- Improper staffing of the program management team can add additional last minute stress
+- Improper staffing of the program management team

 - Adequate time to complete the project is necessary to make sure that you produce an effective event.
 Too little time, and the nonprofit might be left with a half-finished project, and too much time might leave eager volunteers standing around